LiamPillay/android-app/README.md

-Android applicatiom written in Java.
+Android application written in Java.
 A church app for a church based in Lonehill, South Africa.
 Main features:
 - Log in / Register
 - View contact details